TryKatChup/Poke-Pi-Dex/README.md

 The application has the following features:
 - main menu with functionalities and `about` panel;
 - Pokémon-image acquisition from app;
-- pokémon prediction of captured pic, with an excellent accuracy, by using a CNN;
+- Pokémon prediction of captured pic, with an excellent accuracy, by using a CNN;
 - different objects recognition, such as cards, plushies, figures;
 - Pokémon info (name, id, types, description and stats) and the previous and following evolution stages of Pokémon recognized;
-- Pokémon description of the predicted;
+- audio description of the predicted Pokémon;
 - play Pokémon cry;
 - `Settings` view where users can edit parameters such as language (English and Italian), fullscreen, volume;
 - debug mode to check the values of the prediction;
 - easter egg, try and find it!

 ## Full Overview
-Check link a roba scritta da Kary
+TO-DO

 ## Usage
 To use the application follow these steps: